kzdev-net/kzdev.perfutils/Source/Docs/articles/continuous-growth-throughput-benchmarks.md

 The first loop uses a data size of 0x8_0000 for the writing and reading steps.
 The data size is then increased by 0x40_0000 for each subsequent loop iteration.
 The loops continue until the data size reaches at least 0x600_0000, at which point the benchmark operation is complete.

-During the write operation, the data is written in 4KB chunks, and once the stream size reaches 256KB, the buffer is gotten from the stream and stored in a local variable.
+During the write operation, the data is written in 4KB chunks, and once the stream size reaches 256KB, the buffer is retrieved from the stream and stored in a local variable.
 This is done to simulate a real-world scenario where the buffer is needed for some operation.
 This capture of the buffer is only done once, and otherwise the operation continues to write data to the stream and then read it back once the stream reaches the specified size.

 ### Benchmark Parameters